nyris/SDK.Android/README.md

 ### Mark sent image for manual matching
-It happened that our service can't recognize or match an image, this is why we provide you a service to notify us about the unrecognized image and we will match it manually.
+It may happen that our service can't recognize or match an image.
+This is why we provide you a service to notify us about the unrecognized image and we will match it manually.

 Before you mark an image for manual match you will need to extract the `requestId`.